 What is VirtualMotionCapture?

-It is an application that allows you control 3D model of VRM by VR device (HTC Vive/Oculus Rift/WinMR) so you can become so-called Vtuber.
+It is an application that allows you to control VRM-format 3D model by VR device (HTC Vive/Oculus Rift/WinMR), so you can become so-called Vtuber.

 Unlike other common applications that control the model by VR devices, it can control the model while playing a VR game.

-The most notable feature of VirtualMotionCapture is that you can launch it simultaneously with the VR-game application, which is considered impossible with regular applications.
+The most notable feature of VirtualMotionCapture is that you can launch it simultaneously with the VR-game application, which is considered impossible with other common applications.

-*Note by the translator – VirtualMotionCapture supports English.
+*Note: VirtualMotionCapture supports English UI.
 You can select the language by the drop-down box at the bottom of the ‘Settings’ window.

 Import VRM model

-After launching VirtualMotionCapture, firstly, import the VRM model you want to control.
+After launching VirtualMotionCapture, import the VRM model you want to control.

-When launching the application, it also brings up the control panel at the same time.
+When launching the application, the control panel will appear.

-Press the ‘Open VRM’ button on the ‘Settings’ tab to open the window where you select the file.
+Press the ‘Open VRM’ button on the ‘Settings’ tab to open the ‘file-selection’ window.

-Click the Scene screen and then use the mouse to adjust the position of the camera.
+Click the main screen and then use the mouse to adjust the position of the Camera.